School of Engineering and Applied Science

 CREATE: Students work on their startups at our summer accelerator eLab or semester long incubator, interact with experienced entrepreneurs, innovators and designers, and participate in eWorkshops throughout the year.
 Students work with partner communities to develop lasting innovations as part of Tiger Challenge program, which is grounded in design thinking methodology.

 EXPLORE: Students participate in the Keller Center summer internship programs: International Research Exchange Program (REACH), The Princeton Startup-Immersion Program (PSIP).
 Students are awarded funding for their projects.

 ENGAGE: Students connect with alumni, immerse in locals ecosystem of entrepreneurship, innovation and design, attend lecture series by experienced leaders, entrepreneurs, and other creative minds, and other events, including our annual Innovation Forum.

-LEARN: (1) Students take Keller Center courses in entrepreneurship, innovation and design; (2) Students take a course Engineering Projects in Community Service (EPICS); (3) BSE freshmen take a course Integrated Introduction to Engineering, Mathematics, Physics (EMP).
+LEARN: (1) Students take Keller Center courses in entrepreneurship, innovation and design; (2) Students take a course Engineering Projects in Community Service (EPICS); (3) BSE freshmen take a course Integrated Introduction to Engineering, Mathematics, Physics (EMP) or Foundations of Engineering courses.
 (4) Students pursue a cross-disciplinary undergraduate certificate program in Technology and Society, with concentrations available along two tracks Information Technology and Energy, in partnership with the Center for Information Technology Policy and the Andlinger Center for Energy and the Environment at Princeton.(5) Students pursue an undergraduate certificate program in Entrepreneurship.